freecityhacks/fch-docs/GOVERNANCE.md

 ### Meritocracy

-The Free City Hacks community is a meritocracy.
+The Yonder Hacks community is a meritocracy.
 The more you contribute, the more responsibility you will earn.
-Leadership roles in Free City Hacks are also merit-based and earned by peer acclaim.
+Leadership roles in Yonder Hacks are also merit-based and earned by peer acclaim.

 ### Consensus Decision Making

-Free City Hacks projects or teams are self-governing and driven by the people who volunteer for the job.
+Yonder Hacks projects or teams are self-governing and driven by the people who volunteer for the job.
 When more formal decision making and coordination is required, decisions are taken with a ["lazy consensus"](http://openoffice.apache.org/docs/governance/lazyConsensus.html) approach: a few positive votes with no negative vote is enough to get going.

 Sometimes a member of the community will believe a specific action is the correct one for the community but are not sure enough to proceed with the work under the lazy consensus model.
 In these circumstances they can state 'Lazy Consensus' is in operation.

 What this means is that they make a proposal and state that they will start implementing it in **72 hours** unless someone objects.
-72 hours is chosen because it accounts for different timezones and non-Free City Hacks commitments.
+72 hours is chosen because it accounts for different timezones and non-Yonder Hacks commitments.
 If the 72 hours are touching a weekend/holidays it would be wise to extend the timeframe a bit.
 This will ensure that people can participate in the proposal even when they were offline over the weekend.

 Voting is done with numbers: